kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 73: February 3, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Finished section 8 which is about React State Patterns.
+Learned that is better to minimize the state and that is better to centerlize the states in the parent component.
+Also some patterns on changings the state.

+**Thoughts**: Another failed 100DaysOfCode done in the morning, but at least I still do them.
+Colt is very good at explaninig complex topics I always feel that I truly understand his videos.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/a6eeeb710bfb045a3824a13b8f2d1b4b5da3a291)

+---

 ### Day 72: February 2, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
-Worked on the Dice Exercise
+Worked on the Dice Exercise.

 **Thoughts**: I have to start doing the challenge in the mornings!
 I'm sort of okay with my progress.